vexide/website/src/content/docs/async-tasks.md

 ```
 All that needed to change was for a future to be awaited in the tight loop.

-## Note
+> [!TIP]

-You don't have to use a sleep future!
+> You don't have to use a sleep future!
 All of our examples use a sleep future, but basically any code with a `.await` is safe.
 If you run into issues similar to what we discussed, try adding a sleep to be safe.

 ## Common Tight Loop Symptoms